How we generated 18 opportunities at WebSummit and how you can do it too

 Our objective was to make the message specific for WebSummit and for the recipients so that they would feel like the content was unique.
 We also asked for their feedback on our new software which made them feel like their opinion was important (which actually was).
 Finally, we made sure that we would thank them for their time by paying for a meal or drinks and/or by offering a discount if they joined the first wave of the product launch.

 Another avenue relied on reaching out to the same prospects through LinkedIn, which is very powerful in conjunction with cold emails.
-Our GDPR compliant strategy when doing LinkedIn outreach consisted of first sending connection requests and waiting a couple of days.
+Our GDPR adherent strategy when doing LinkedIn outreach consisted of first sending connection requests and waiting a couple of days.
 If they accepted we would send a follow-up message with the main proposition customized for WebSummit.
 If not, we’d retrieve the request after a few more days, and depending on the companies’ country GDPR laws we’d send them a cold email or not.

 Step 4: set up meetings